Find Affordable College Courses

 Education Levels of Fire Protection Majors

-During the 2020-2021 academic year, 153 students earned their master's degree in fire protection.
+During the most recent year for which data is available, 132 people earned their master's degree in fire protection.
 This makes it the 219th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in fire protection at each degree level.